Weekend Getaway: Family Fun in Mystic, Connecticut

 75 Greenmanville Avenue

-A huge maritime museum complex spread across 17 waterfront acres, set up as a 19th Century village with 30 period buildings from around New England.
-You can walk through or take a fun horse and carriage ride stopping in the various stores, workshops and other buildings.
+This museum is a huge maritime complex spread across 17 waterfront acres and set up as a 19th century village with 30 period-buildings from around New England.
+You can walk through or take a fun horse and carriage ride stopping in the various stores, workshops, and other buildings.
 Being a coastal town there are hundreds of ships on display, including ancient whaling and fishing ships.
-Kids will love to a get out on the water on a coal burning steam boat or rented row boat.
-The museum offers a lot of hands on fun for kids both modern and period: toy boat making, map lessons, open ended art programs, story times and old fashioned games.
-In the warmer months kids can climb into the water with naturalists and learn about what is living in it and hit an outdoor play space with wooden boats to climb on.
+Kids will love to a get out on the water on a coal-burning steam boat or rented row boat.
+The museum offers a lot of hands on fun for kids both modern and period: toy boat-making, map lessons, open-ended art programs, storytimes, and old-fashioned games.
+In the warmer months, kids can climb into the water with naturalists and learn about what is living in it and hit an outdoor play space with wooden boats to climb on.
 Be sure not to miss the children’s museum or the planetarium where they offer real star shows.
 You will need two days if you want to do it all, and here too, they will validate tickets for reentry again within seven days of your original visit.

 Denison Pequotsepos Nature Center